jecksolovyev/com.whitedoc.docs/docs/source/pages/howToWorkWithPlatform/mainApplication/envelope/inviteToEnvelope/inviteToEnvelopeByEmail.rst

    :width: 400
    :align: center

-4. Click on "Send" button
+4. Click the "Send" button
 5. If there are roles in the envelope flow that inherit from the current role, then the envelope with the functionality of the next role (Approver/Signer) will be displayed

 .. image:: pic_inviteToEnvelopeByEmail/inviteSameAsRoles.png